Privacy Policy

 - Account Information: When you register for Linked API, we collect personal information such as your name, email address, company name, billing information, and account credentials.
 This information is necessary to create and maintain your user account and communicate with you.

-- LinkedIn Account Data: If you choose to connect your LinkedIn account to Linked API, we may store encrypted session cookies and/or authentication tokens associated with that account to enable the Service.
-We do not request, collect, or store your LinkedIn password.
-Any password you enter in a LinkedIn login form is provided to LinkedIn and is not stored by us.
-LinkedIn session data is stored in encrypted form and is used solely to perform the actions you authorize via the Service.
+- Connected LinkedIn account: If you choose to connect your LinkedIn account to Linked API, we maintain the session state of that connected account within the dedicated, isolated cloud-browser environment so that we can perform the actions you authorize.
+We do not request, collect, or store your LinkedIn password – any password you enter in a LinkedIn login form is provided directly to LinkedIn.
+That session state is used solely to perform the actions you authorize through the Service, and we do not sell it or use it for any independent purpose of our own.

 - Usage Data: We automatically collect information about how you interact with Linked API.
 This includes server logs (e.g. IP address, browser type, device information, and timestamps of API requests), usage metrics (such as the number and frequency of API calls, workflow execution details), and cookies or similar tracking technologies on our website or dashboard.
 This data helps us monitor system performance, ensure security, prevent fraud, and improve our services.